top of page

 Frequently Asked Questions

-Many studies have found that distance counselling is as effective, and in some cases more effective, as in-person counselling for a variety of issues.
-Distance counselling offers several benefits including reducing travel time and expense, convenience in scheduling, access to therapy for those in remote areas, and being able to complete sessions in a location that is comfortable and familiar to you.
-Distance counselling may not be the best fit for those who are uncomfortable using technology or those with some severe mental health disorders.
+Many studies have found that distance counselling is as effective, and in some cases more effective, as in-person therapy for a variety of issues.
+Distance therapy offers several benefits including reducing travel time and expense, convenience in scheduling, access to therapy for those in remote areas, and being able to complete sessions in a location that is comfortable and familiar to you.
+Distance therapy may not be the best fit for those who are uncomfortable using technology or those with some severe mental health disorders.

 The number of sessions a person needs to address their goals varies greatly depending on their unique circumstance.
-Some people see a counsellor over many years, while others engage in brief therapy that lasts for a shorter period of time.
-Your counsellor will work with you to identify your goals and make recommendations regarding the treatment plan.
-It is important to note that treatment plans evolve over time, which could lead to a need for continued counselling or termination of service.
+Some people see a therapist over many years, while others engage in brief therapy that lasts for a shorter period of time.
+Your therapist will work with you to identify your goals and make recommendations regarding the treatment plan.
+It is important to note that treatment plans evolve over time, which could lead to a need for continued therapy or termination of service.

 Individual sessions with Rooted Thistle Counselling are 50 minutes in length.
-Counselling will look slightly different for each person, as everyone has their own unique set of challenges they are working through.
-Generally speaking, a person in counselling can expect to discuss the current challenges they are dealing with, personal history, and to note progress that is being made as the sessions move forward.
-The counsellor may recommend various activities (ex.
-Journaling, charting, books to read) to complete outside of the sessions.
-People who fully engage in the counselling process are more likely to experience positive results.
+Therapy will look slightly different for each person, as everyone has their own unique set of challenges they are working through.
+Generally speaking, a person in therapy can expect to discuss the current challenges they are dealing with, personal history, and to note progress that is being made as the sessions move forward.
+The therapist may recommend various activities or strategies (ex.
+Journaling, charting, reframing, books to read etc.) to complete outside of the sessions.
+Although these are always optional, they certainly can add benefits to the experience.

 All of these licensed professions have the ability to offer psychotherapy services, however there are some key differences.
 Social Workers with a master of social work (MSW) degree are trained to provide psychotherapy services for a variety of mental health concerns.
 They are also skilled in connecting clients with supports and resources in their communities.
 Social Workers are not able to diagnose a mental health condition or prescribe medication.
 Psychologists typically hold a master or doctoral degree in psychology.
 Psychologists are able to assess and diagnose mental health disorders.
 They use psychotherapy methods to support people in managing symptoms.
 There are many different practice areas a psychologist may choose to specialize in.
 Psychiatrists are medical doctors that are able to diagnose mental health disorders and prescribe medication as a form of treatment.
 In Ontario a patient must receive a referral from their Family Doctor in order to see a psychiatrist.